 Blockchain technology, a secure digital ledger of linked blocks of transactions distributed across multiple computers, has seen a recent boom due its use as the platform for cryptocurrencies like Bitcoin and Ether.
-However, technology like this can be used for a range of potential applications.

 Blockchain, and the internet alike, are dependent upon protocols to operate.
 However, due to the nature of these systems, the development and governance of these protocols is complex and sensitive.